 FREE Kids' Holiday Shoppe at the Southern Oaks Library (6900 S Walker Ave).
 Kids ages 12 & under can choose two small gifts for family members with the help of library staff and volunteers.
 Registration is required to sign up for a specific time slot.
 2:30 - 4:30 p.m.

-Sounds of the Season at the Yukon Fine Arts Auditorium (600 Yukon Ave, Yukon) will showcase the Oklahoma City Philharmonic as they perform holiday favorites, with special guests. $10.
-7:30 – 9:30 p.m.
+Sounds of the Season Concert at Yukon Fine Arts Auditorium (850 Yukon Ave, Yukon) features a holiday performance by the Oklahoma City Philharmonic Orchestra. $10.
+7:30 – 9 p.m.

-Michael Martin Murphey’s Cowboy Christmas Ball at the National Cowboy & Western Heritage Museum (1700 NE 63rd) offers an evening of entertainment for the whole family including music, dancing, buffet and a visit from Santa.
+Annual Cowboy Christmas Ball at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) features Michael Martin Murphey headlining an evening of entertainment for the entire family with a dinner buffet, traditional Western songs and dances dating back more than 100 years.
+Kids in attendance can meet Santa.
 Preregister. $70 for members, $85 for nonmembers, $25 for children under 12.
-Friday, 7 p.m.
+6 – 9 p.m.